 Although me and Budhan-da do most of the cooking in our house, my husband is a great cook too.
 His speciality is cabbage.
 It maybe seems odd to have perfected such an ordinary vegetable, but I love cabbage and he is the king-of-cabbage, so that makes us a great team.
-Even his mother admits that she cannot cook cabbage like him.

 The ghee gives the cabbage a silken mouth feel and makes the umami rich vegetable even more savoury.
 It really is the ingredient which elevates it to another level.